ahaselsteiner/2020-note-on-contours/README.md

 ```

 It holds two main Matlab scripts:
-* `Example1.m` reproduces the analyis of the sea state example.
+* `Example1and2.m` reproduces the analyis of the sea state examples.
-* `Example2.m` reproduces the analysis of the directional design conditions example.
+* `Example3.m` reproduces the analysis of the directional design conditions example.

 Further it holds three subfolder containing multiple files:
 * `compute-hdc` is a software package to compute environmental contours.
-* `example1-subfunctions` holds subfunctions for running the script Example1.m.
+* `example1and2-subfunctions` holds subfunctions for running the script Example1and2.m.
-* `example2-subfunctions` holds subfunctions for running the script Example2.m.
+* `example3-subfunctions` holds subfunctions for running the script Example3.m.